Partial alignment between jets and megamasers: Coherent versus selective accretion: Possible astrophysical origins of the observed alignment

 \section{Possible astrophysical origins of the observed alignment}

-The observed partial alignment between the $\sim$pc scale Keplerian disc and the MBH spin (under the assumption that the jet traces the direction of the spin) requires a physical interpretation.
+The observed partial alignment between the parsec-scale Keplerian disk and the MBH spin (under the assumption that the jet traces the direction of the spin) requires a physical interpretation.

-The Kerr metric of the MBH may modify the accretion disc plane, possibly inducing a warp, i.e. the direction of the disc angular momentum changes with radius inside the disc.
-The disc warping is a direct result of the frame dragging Lense-Thirring \citep[LT,][]{lt1918} effect on orbits whose angular momentum is misaligned with respect to the MBH spin.
-The different precession rate of the disc annuli coupled with the disc viscosity, which drives an inward radial drift, causes also a twist in the disc.
-This results in a non-zero torque component in the disc orbital plane but perpendicular to the line of nodes that tends to align (or anti-align) with the MBH spin the angular momentum of the fluid elements within the disc.
-This is known as the Bardeen-Petterson effect \citep{BP75}.
-There are two distinct regimes where the warp disturbance can propagate in the disc depending on the ratio of the viscosity parameter of the disc, $\alpha$, and its aspect ratio $H/R$ \citep{Papaloizou83}: the diffusive and the bending-waves regime \citep{LOP,LodatoPringle2007,Nixon2016,Martin2019}.
-In the former ($\alpha > H/R$), viscosity acts to dissipate the warp, therefore aligning the disc angular momentum to the spin out to a characteristic radius $R_\textrm{warp}$, before the warp can propagate throughout the disc.
-Instead, in the latter ($\alpha < H/R$) the sound speed inside the disc is high enough so that the warp propagation occurs much more rapidly than the viscous alignment.
-In such case, the warp reflects at the disc boundaries, the disc eventually reaches a warped configuration, and starts precessing as a rigid body around the MBH spin.
+The Kerr metric of the MBH may modify the accretion disk plane, possibly inducing a warp (i.e., the direction of the disk angular momentum changes with radius inside the disk).
+The disk warping is a direct result of the frame-dragging Lense--Thirring \citep[LT,][]{lt1918} effect on orbits whose angular momentum is misaligned with respect to the MBH spin.
+The different precession rates of the disk annuli coupled with the disk viscosity, which drives an inward radial drift, also causes a twist in the disk.
+This results in a nonzero torque component in the disk orbital plane, but perpendicular to the line of nodes that tends to align (or anti-align) with the MBH spin of the angular momentum of the fluid elements within the disk.
+This is known as the Bardeen--Petterson effect \citep{BP75}.
+There are two distinct regimes where the warp disturbance can propagate in the disk depending on the ratio of the viscosity parameter of the disk, $\alpha$, and its aspect ratio $H/R$ \citep{Papaloizou83}: the diffusive and the bending-waves regime \citep{LOP,LodatoPringle2007,Nixon2016,Martin2019}.
+In the former ($\alpha > H/R$), viscosity acts to dissipate the warp, therefore aligning the disk angular momentum to the spin out to a characteristic radius $R_\textrm{warp}$ before the warp can propagate throughout the disk.
+Instead, in the latter ($\alpha < H/R$) the sound speed inside the disk is high enough so that the warp propagation occurs much more rapidly than the viscous alignment.
+In this case, the warp reflects at the disk boundaries; the disk eventually reaches a warped configuration and starts precessing as a rigid body around the MBH spin.